franckverrot/activevalidators/README.md

 * `url`   : based on a regular expression
 * `barcode`   : based on known formats (:ean13 only for now)
 * `hex_color` : based on a regular expression
+* `regexp` : checking if attributes is a regular expression

 ## Todo